wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/6-exercise.md

 The purpose of this hands-on lab is to introduce the Power Apps portals invitation-based user registration process.

 The exercises work best when you have sample data to work with.
-Depending on the environment that you are working with, you might want to install sample data to assist with the exercises.
+Depending on the environment that you're working with, you might want to install sample data to assist with the exercises.
 Dataverse does provide the ability to add sample data, as needed.
-If the environment that you are working in does not have sample data installed, follow the steps in the [Add or remove sample data](/power-platform/admin/add-remove-sample-data/?azure-portal=true) documentation to install the sample data into your environment.
+If the environment that you're working in doesn't have sample data installed, follow the steps in the [Add or remove sample data](/power-platform/admin/add-remove-sample-data/?azure-portal=true) documentation to install the sample data into your environment.

 ## Learning objectives

-At the end of these exercises, you will be able to:
+At the end of these exercises, you'll be able to:

 - Create a Power Automate flow to email invitations to contacts.
 - Create and send invitations to contacts to register.